The Middle East & Islam in Global Contexts

 Ellen McLArney, Associate Professor of Asian and Middle Eastern Studies

 A broad overview of the most essential elements of the Islamic literary tradition.
 Begins with pre-Islamic poetry and how it framed the emergence of the Qur'an, hadith (sayings of the Prophet Muhammad), and the early Islamic community.
 Looks at the early Meccan verses of the Qur'an in comparison to with the later Madinan ones.
 Traces intertwined oral and scriptural traditions, hadith science and biographical literature, poetry and philosophy, mysticism and rationalism, belles lettres and adab, satire and vernacular literature.
 Ends with modern takes on classic genres and sources.

-David Schanzer, Associate Professor of the Practice at the Sanford School of Public Policy and Director of the Triangle Center on Terrorism and Homeland Security
+David Schanzer, Professor of the Practice in the Sanford School of Public Policy; Director of the Triangle Center on Terrorism and Homeland Security

 The attacks of September 11, 2001, were a seminal moment in modern history.
 They demonstrated the ability of non-state actors to inflict serious damage on the world’s greatest superpower and exposed the vulnerability of the entire global community to catastrophic acts of terrorism.
 This course explores the origins of this attack, the response of the United States, and the global implications of this long-term, continuous conflict.
 This inquiry includes discussions of the history of the modern Middle East, the rise Islamist political movements, and the ideology of violent extremist organizations such as al Qaeda and ISIS.
 Students will learn about the development of U.S. counterterrorism strategy, including uses of force in many Middle Eastern countries, targeted killings using armed drones, expansion of electronic communications surveillance at home and abroad, homeland security, and efforts to prevent acts of homegrown violent extremism.